 Walmart charges $0.22 an ounce for their brand of organic frozen broccoli, but TJ’s only charges $0.17.
 I mean, obviously I’m buying it at Trader Joe’s.

-Save money when you buy seasonal fall products at Trader Joe’s.
+13. Save at Trader Joe’s when you buy seasonal fall products.

 Trader Joe’s has some pretty epic seasonal products — both edible and decorative.
-Take fall, for example: I’ve personally tried most of their 100+ pumpkin products, and I am here to tell you that they are brilliant.
-I’ll also tell you that they go FAST, so stock up when they hit shelves in September.
+Take fall, for example.
+I’ve personally tried most of their 100+ pumpkin products, and I am here to tell you that they are brilliant.
+I’ll also tell you that they go fast, so stock up as soon as they hit shelves.

 You can get fall candles for less than $3, and you’d pay at least $10 for the same size at Bath & Body Works!